szbela87/ml_22_elteik/README.md

 # Introduction to Machine Learning and Deep Learning

-Additional Machine Learning course materials, ELTE Faculty of Informatics - 2024/25 spring semester
+Additional course materials, ELTE Faculty of Informatics - 2024/25 spring semester

 ## Course Structure and Grading